Inference Gateway CLI

 args:

-- 'Hello from Inference Gateway!'
+- 'Hello from Inference Gateway!'2.
+Shortcuts with Subcommands

 Group related commands under a parent shortcut: